Tagline: The Orient created the world’s deadliest art. Now there’s an American master!

 Budget: $1,000,000 US

-For me, American Ninja is the defining movie of the oft memorable Cannon Group, who churned out ultra-violent schlock by the bucket load.
+For me, American Ninja is the defining movie of the oft-memorable Cannon Group, a distribution company that churned out ultra-violent schlock by the bucket load.
 This was cheap production, nonsensical storytelling, and some of the stiffest acting of a generation, but there was something there; there had to be.

-At the Cannon Group’s peak, 80’s America was locked in a cold war frenzy, and any movie that was even remotely patriotic would have proved a smash.
-If it wasn’t the Ruskis that were the enemy, it was the Orient, and if not them – well, anyone who didn’t spend their time saluting Ronald Reagan and waving miniature American flags would do.
+At the Cannon Group’s peak, 80’s America was locked in a Cold War frenzy, and any movie that was even remotely patriotic would have proved a smash.
+If it wasn’t the Ruskis who were the enemy, it was the Orient, and if not them – well, anyone who didn’t spend their time saluting Ronald Reagan and waving miniature American flags would do.

-We begin on a US military base in the Philippines, where Joe (Dudikoff) would rather spend his time playing with his flick knife and acting like James Dean than playing hacky sack with the boys, a fact that they don’t take to lightly, and when they are attacked by a gang of ninja’s hellbent on kidnapping the Colonel’s daughter, the mysterious Joe is held responsible for the deaths of his comrades, but not before catching the attention of the high-ranking Black Star Ninja, who unlike Joe’s fellow soldiers realises that this boy band candidate actually knows his shit.
+We begin on a US military base in the Philippines, where Joe (Dudikoff) would rather spend his time playing with his flick knife and acting like James Dean than playing hacky sack with the boys.
+This does nothing to ingratiate him with his peers, and when they are attacked by a gang of ninja’s hellbent on kidnapping the Colonel’s daughter, the mysterious Joe is held responsible for the deaths of his comrades, but not before catching the attention of the high-ranking Black Star Ninja, who unlike Joe’s fellow soldiers realises that this boy band candidate actually knows his shit.

-Joe also attracts the attentions of the Colonel’s daughter Patricia (Aronson), who after accusing Joe of trying to kill her and demanding that he fly to Italy to replace her dress and shoes, begins to soften and immediately has eyes for our steely-eyed stranger.
-But the Colonel and his Republican cronies are not buying it, particularly when they pull the stranger’s records and realise that he has no next of kin, or even a recognised date of birth for that matter.
-In fact, an island crew found Joe unconscious while ‘blasting a hole in the jungle’, and he was brought back to the U.S. with amnesia, where he was in and out of foster homes before almost killing a man at 16.
+Joe also attracts the attentions of the Colonel’s daughter Patricia (Aronson), who immediately has eyes for our steely-eyed stranger.
+But the Colonel and his Republican cronies are not having it, particularly when they pull the stranger’s records and realise that he has no next of kin, or even a recognised date of birth for that matter.
+In fact, an island crew found Joe unconscious while ‘blasting a hole in the jungle’, and he was brought back to the U.S. with amnesia where he was in and out of foster homes before almost killing a man.

 I guess they’ll recruit anyone.

-Fortunately for Joe, he makes overnight best friends with Corporal Colonel Jackson, who is only too happy to become his lickspittle after having his ass handed to him in front of his entire platoon.
-So impressed is Jackson by the newcomer’s willingness to embarrass him in the most ostentatious way imaginable, he immediately badgers Joe about the possibility of the two of them going into business together, putting on karate exhibitions for the type of douchbags who learn martial arts as a means to humiliate their fellow man.
-Of course, contrary to his actions only moments earlier, the hypocritical Joe is far from interested, stating rather plainly that he doesn’t want to fight, doesn’t like crowds, and doesn’t need money.
+Fortunately for Joe, he makes overnight best friends with Corporal Colonel Jackson (Steve James), who is only too happy to become his lickspittle after having his ass handed to him in front of his entire platoon.
+So impressed is Jackson by the newcomer’s willingness to embarrass him that he immediately badgers Joe about the possibility of the two of them going into business together putting on karate exhibitions for the type of douchebags who learn martial arts as a means to humiliate their fellow man.

 Meanwhile, a group of sleazy men meet at a plantation to cut a furtive deal, and they are treated to an elaborate ninja exhibition on an assault course bigger than an amusement park, one that nobody else on the island is apparently aware of.
 These ninjas are bright and multicoloured, immediately laying waste to the whole stealth concept, and the Black Star Ninja senselessly disposes of a few of them for the sake of some business associates, because killing your own men is a surefire way to win any war.